atomic14/diy-esp32-epub-reader/README.md

 pio run -t uploadfs
 ```

-There some issues with SPIFFS which cause some problems - particularly with persisting the state of the display when going into deep sleep.
+There some issues with SPIFFS which cause some problems - particularly with persisting the state of the display when going into deep sleep - if you can get an SD Card attached these problems don't exist.

 # Porting to other boards